 In the end, it’s that dialogue – between the viewer and the work, like the actor and the script – that fuels Hart Lëshkina’s creative vision.
 “I think we both got interested in photography for similar reasons,” says Tati.
 “The camera was a tool and entry point for creation, it allowed us to make images and reflect upon them, to show alternative perspectives and frame our reality.
 That was something that resonated immediately with both of us – this idea that there is a whole experience which runs parallel to the image, preceding it, accompanying it and following it.”

-Prints from the projects are on sale HERE until September 16th with all profits from the fundraiser being donated to organizations which provide arts programs and classes for youth in underserved communities.
+Prints from the projects were on sale at hartleshkina.com until September 16, 2020 with all profits from the fundraiser being donated to organizations which provide arts programs and classes for youth in underserved communities.

 Untitled (Show me how to feel) 2020 Copyright Hart Lëshkina